tdallas/sia-tp2/README.md

 `pip3 install pandas matplotlib`

+Then just execute the following bash script:

+`./execute_and_graph.sh`

+Or do the following steps:

 To visualize the jar output must be piped to a .csv file using this command:

 `java -jar target/sia-tp2-1.0.jar > output.csv`